 No, our Keeper Talks have been suspended to avoid crowds.
 However, we have loads of brilliant signage around the Park where you can learn loads of cool facts about our amazing animals.

 Our Summer character events are not going ahead to avoid crowds.
 Our next planned event is Halloween Shriek Week and we are working to ensure this event can continue within government guidelines.
 We will update you when we know more.

 Will I be able to buy food and drinks on my visit?

-Yes, Oasis Café is open as usual and Explorer’s Café is open operating an 'Order & Collect' service with a limited menu.
+Yes, Oasis Café is open 7 days a week as usual and Explorer’s Café is open operating an 'Order & Collect' service with a limited menu at weekends only.
 Both catering facilities have extra spacing between tables inside and extra seating options outside.

 Will the shops be open?